Flammable-Bunny/Lingle/README.md

 # SETUP

-### auToMPFS:
+### auToMPFS: (PLEASE DO THE FOLLOWING ACTIONS IN THE ORDER THEY ARE LISTED!)
 - Move all your practice map world files to `~/.local/share/lingle/saves/` (restart app if you need, as the maps list only updates when you start the app)
 - Select every instance you want to enable tmpfs for, and press "Symlink Instances" Please note that **as of v0.5 there is no remove instance option**
 - Select all practice maps you want to link across instances, and click "Link Practice Maps"
 - Press "Auto Delete Worlds" to enable ADW, and instantly start it.
-- Now you must edit your init.lua so that it starts Lingle, and AWD in the background. (im assuming your using Gore's Generic config file)
+- Now you must edit your init.lua so that it starts Lingle, and AWD in the background.

 ### Editing .lua for ADW
-for example if your add paths look something like:
+You need to update your init.lua so that Lingle ADW can run in the background. for example if your add paths look something like: **(im assuming your using Gore's Generic config file or something similar)**
 ```lua
     local pacem_path = "/home/<user>/Documents/paceman-tracker-0.7.1.jar"
     local nb_path = "/home/<user>/Documents/Ninjabrain-Bot-1.5.1.jar"